LennartFr/ALFTrading/README.md

 Stock Indexes help investors compare current price levels with past prices to calculate market performance.
  There are three major stock indexes in the US, all located in New York City/

-##  1) Dow Jones Industrial Average <a href="https://www.google.com/search?q=djia&sxsrf=ALeKk00iWQnlfeU0c-s6bwXPb9ytoDzoNA%3A1624128613434&source=hp&ei=ZTzOYMfRF46V-wSwrpS4BA&iflsig=AINFCbYAAAAAYM5KdTXXQSUYdpAzty1cGgQDN9VOIDhe&oq=djia"> The Dow Jones Industrial Average </a>(DJIA), Dow Jones, or simply the Dow, is a price-weighted measurement stock market index of the 30 prominent companies listed on stock exchanges in the United States.
+##  1) Dow Jones Industrial Average <a href="https://www.google.com/search?q=djia&sxsrf=ALeKk00iWQnlfeU0c-s6bwXPb9ytoDzoNA%3A1624128613434&source=hp&ei=ZTzOYMfRF46V-wSwrpS4BA&iflsig=AINFCbYAAAAAYM5KdTXXQSUYdpAzty1cGgQDN9VOIDhe&oq=djia"> The Dow Jones Industrial Average </a>(DJIA), Dow Jones, is a price-weighted measurement stock market index of the 30 prominent companies listed on stock exchanges in the United States.

 ## 2) <a href="https://www.nasdaq.com/">NASDAQ</a>,